JiajunSong629/simulations/README.md

-Follow examples in `run.sh`.
+Follow the examples in `run.sh`.

-Basically you can run the default model by `python main.py`, and specify additional parameters by `python main.py --<PARAM>=<VALUE>`.
+Basically you can run the default model by `python main.py`, or specify additional parameters by `python main.py --<PARAM>=<VALUE>`.